Assessing the validity of the Born-Oppenheimer approximation in potential models for doubly heavy hadrons: doubly heavy baryons and tetraquarks

 The BOA relies on the suppression of the kinetic energy of the heavy degrees of freedom due to their large masses.
 Therefore, we first consider only the light part by solving the eigenvalue equation of the light particles for the fixed positions of the heavy particles

 where $\varepsilon(r_{AB})$ denotes the energy eigenvalue of the light degrees of freedom for a fixed heavy–quark separation.
-With $\varepsilon(R)$ determined, Eq.~(\ref{totSh}) reduces to Schrödinger equation for the heavy degree of freedom,
+With $\varepsilon(r_{AB})$ determined, Eq.~(\ref{totSh}) reduces to Schr\"{o}dinger equation for the heavy degree of freedom,

 Finally, the resulting BOA Hamiltonian of doubly heavy baryon is